 Two Therapies.
 One Focus: Your Child

 Once your child has been evaluated and/or referred, the next step is to schedule an appointment for an occupational therapy session.
-At The Emerge Center here in Baton Rouge, we offer two types of therapy: individual therapy and group therapy.
-These two styles offer different benefits for your child, depending on his or her diagnosis.
+We offer therapy in two settings: individual therapy can take place in our sensory gym or within a speech group.
+These two settings offer different benefits for your child, depending on his or her diagnosis.

 Individual Therapy: Working With Your Child One-On-One

-During individual therapy, our therapist uses components of our indoor sensory gym to work with your child on the specific goals outlined in the assessment process.
+During individual therapy, our therapists use components of our indoor sensory gym to work with your child on the specific goals outlined in the assessment process.
 We make sure your child is engaged in activities that best suit his or her needs.
-These sessions focus on improving feeding, workon oral motor skills, encourage bi-lateral coordination, and develop motor planning through a variety of activities.
+These sessions focus on improving feeding, oral motor skills, bi-lateral coordination, and developing motor planning skills through a variety of activities.

 There are a variety of fine motor skills we target during occupational therapy.
 Your child’s diagnosis determines which skills we address to improve their functionality.
 Some fine motor skills we may target include: